xxmorwellr/project-dialogue-systems-2-2024/Report.md

 ### Prompt
 I utilized *ChatGPT* to generate specific prompts for me.
 I divided it into 3 main parts: `Role`, `Persona` and `Objective`.
 Additonally, I added SOP to let it "understand" the workflow.
-To emphsize the verbal senario, I also constrained its generative style to avoid markdown syntax and long answers.
+To emphsize the verbal scenario, I also constrained its generative style to avoid markdown syntax and long answers.

 ### Run-down Control
 - Hardcoded greeting